- Chair of Environmental Studies

 - Faculty Excellence Award in Teaching, 2016-2017 Pacific Lutheran University

-- Fellow, Digital Humanities Summer Institute, University of Victoria, Summer 2016
+- Fellow, Digital Humanities Summer Institute (DHSI), University of Victoria, June 2016

 - Kelmer-Roe Student-Faculty Research Award Recipient, AY 2015-2016 with Clay Snell

-- Fellow at University of Victory Digital Humanities Summer Institute, 2015
+- Fellow, Digital Humanities Summer Institute, University of Victoria, June 2015

 - Karen Hille Phillips Regency Advancement Award, 2013